 Under accrual accounting, you record transactions when they take place, even if you don’t immediately pay or receive money.

-Hybrid accounting is a mixture of the cash-basis and accrual methods.
+Hybrid accounting is a mixture of cash-basis and accrual methods.
 You use accrual accounts, but you only need to record transactions when cash physically changes hands.
 Modified cash-basis is easier to use than accrual but more intricate than cash-basis accounting.

 Choose a recordkeeping system